Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 In 1999, Yoshiaki Kawashima took a business trip to Reunion in the hopes of rediscovering the forgotten Bourbon pointu.
 Sadly, the collapse of the island as a coffee producing region left him disappointed.

-The islanders had even seemed to have forgotten their rich history in coffee production, with one person even going so far as to lead Kawashima to the local supermarket, telling him, “There is coffee here.”
+The islanders seemed to have forgotten their rich history in coffee production.
+One person even led Kawashima to the local supermarket, saying, “There is coffee here.”

-Despite the disappointment, Kawashima was undeterred.
-He continued on his quest, interviewing plantation owners and municipal officials on the island in his relentless quest to track down the coffee plant.
+Despite this disappointment, Kawashima was undeterred.
+He continued his quest, interviewing plantation owners and municipal officials on the island to track down the coffee plant.

-Success eventually came two years later when he learnt that a veterinarian had found 30 Bourbon pointu plants in the wild.
+Success came two years later when he learned that a veterinarian had found 30 Bourbon pointu plants in the wild.

-Meanwhile, more Bourbon pointu plants were found by researchers in Creole gardens on the island, where they had survived for several decades.
+Meanwhile, researchers found more Bourbon pointu plants in Creole gardens on the island, where they had survived for several decades.

 Creole gardens are a type of agroecosystem common in Reunion.
-They are used for the production of fruits and vegetables and feature a great diversity of different plant species.
+They grow fruits and vegetables and host a wide variety of plant species.

-Five years of research ensued to select the best lines from the findings.
-Finally in 2003, the 27 best lines were identified, propagated and planted.
-A year and a half later, they were harvested for the first time.
+Researchers spent five years selecting the best lines from their findings.
+In 2003, they identified, propagated, and planted the 27 best lines.
+A year and a half later, they harvested them for the first time.

-The coffee had exceptional sensorial properties, with fruity notes such as orange, mandarin and even lychee in the case of some lots.
+The coffee had exceptional sensory properties, featuring fruity notes like orange, mandarin, and even lychee in some lots.

-In 2007, the Speciality Coffee Association in Japan awarded it the rare distinction of premium coffee, an award given to coffee ‘that is entirely without fault’.
+In 2007, the Specialty Coffee Association in Japan awarded it the rare distinction of premium coffee.
+This award is given to coffee that is “entirely without fault.”

 Laurina in Central America